-The second termination case (vacuously) of algorithms from [8] is very useful while checking access control policies, it denotes that the policies are inconsistent.
-This semantic is interesting for security administrators when dealing with constrained access control policies: if there are facts violating constraints, the policy is inconsistent.
+The second termination case (vacuously) of algorithms from [6] is very useful while checking AC policies, it denotes that the policies are inconsistent.
+This semantic is interesting for security administrators when dealing with constrained AC policies: if there are facts violating constraints, the policy is inconsistent.

-4 Experimental validation
+4 Experimental Validation

-This section illustrates how a RBAC policy can be modeled into Constrained Tuple Generating Dependencies.
-The sample code is separated into four parts: the first one models the core mechanisms of the Role-based access control model and settles a set of properties that must holds in any RBAC policy (from [13]).
+This section illustrates how a RBAC policy can be modeled into CTGDs.
+The sample code is separated into four parts: the first one models the core mechanisms of the RBAC model and settles a set of properties that must holds in any RBAC policy [11].
 The second part is a sample role hierarchy used in a virtual organization.
+Unfortunately we are limited to toy sample or randomly generated policies, because organizations are not likely to share such sensitive information.
 Next is a sample definition of User-Role Assignments and Permission-Role Assignments.
 The last part defines a set of specific organizational constraints that must hold in this particular policy.